• Skip to primary navigation

 Cuisine: Italian

-Keyword: creamy tomato vodka sauce coats penne pasta
+Keyword: creamy tomato sauce with vodka and penne pasta

 Prep Time: 10 minutes